hntrl/eventkit/docs/guide/concepts/async-processing.md

 `finally` will add the callback that's provided to the scheduler and return a promise that resolves whenever that cleanup work has completed (which is at the discretion of the scheduler, but usually happens after all previous work has finished).

 ::: tip
-Note that using `finally` will implicitly add the cleanup work to the subject, so awaiting it will also wait for the cleanup work to finish.
+Note that using `finally` will implicitly add the cleanup work to the subject, so awaiting the subject will also wait for the cleanup work to finish.

 ```ts
 import { AsyncObservable } from "eventkit";